 Declaring Pre-Physician Assistant (Admission Standards)

 Incoming first-year and transfer students can declare pre-physician assistant without verification from PPH Advising.
 Current students can request to declare the minor through MyMadison but will need approval for the request to be granted.
+If the student has completed fewer than 12 hours of biology and chemistry (BC) credits, the request will be granted after verification of course work.
+If the student has completed 12 hours or more BC credits, the request will be granted if the cumulative GPA is 3.00 or greater and the BC GPA is 2.70 or greater.

 Access to Pre-Physician Assistant Advising (Progression Standards)

 Once students have completed 12 hours of biology or chemistry (BC) coursework, they become subject to twice yearly review of their academic progress.
 Performance queries will be conducted after summer and fall semester grades are posted.
 If the review indicates successful progress (meeting the standard of a 3.00 cumulative GPA and a 2.70 BC GPA), they will be invited to formal advising activities.
-Topics include learning about different PA programs and discussing fulfillment of non-academic requirements and recommendations (shadowing, volunteering, research and leadership).
+Topics include learning about different physician assistant programs and discussing fulfillment of non-academic requirements and recommendations (shadowing, volunteering, research and leadership).
 Assuming continued progress, students planning for the applicant stage (typically spring of the junior or senior year) are invited to participate in application planning seminars.

 Pre-professional health programs do not ensure that all prerequisites for admission to health professions schools are met.
 Students should inquire with physician assistant schools of interest, including JMU, to confirm details of admission requirements.